 FEZ’s moving averages

-The above graph shows what percentage of FEZ’s portfolio holdings is above 100-day, 50-day, and 20-day moving averages.
+Above graph shows the percentage of FEZ’s portfolio holdings that were above the 100-day, 50-day, and 20-day moving averages, respectively.

-Moving average is the average stock price over a certain period of time.
+The “moving average” is the average stock price over a certain period of time.
 It’s a trend-following indicator.
-It’s also known as the lagging indicator because it’s calculated based on past prices.
+It’s also called the “lagging indicator” because it’s calculated based on past prices.

-If the stock price crosses the longer-term moving average, or the 100-day moving average, then it indicates an uptrend where the moving average is a strong support point.
-When the stock price crosses short-term moving averages, either 50-day or 20-day moving averages, it indicates a short-term uptrend.
+If the stock price crosses the longer-term moving average, the 100-day moving average, then it indicates an uptrend.
+The moving average is a strong support point.
+When the stock price crosses the short-term moving averages, either the 50-day or 20-day moving average, it indicates a short-term uptrend.
 In that short-term uptrend, it will maintain the 50-day and 20-day moving averages as a first and second support point.

-A support point is the point where the buyers will not allow the price to go down or the point where more buyers are ready to buy compared to the sellers.
+Support points are the points where the buyers won’t allow the price to go down or the point where more buyers are ready to buy compared to the sellers.

 FEZ invests in large-cap stocks like Sanofi (SNY), Total SA (TOT), Banco Santander, Siemens (SIEGY), and Anheuser Busch Inbev (BUD).
 They represent 5.0%, 4.8%, 3.4%, 3.1%, and 3.6% of FEZ’s portfolio, respectively.

 To learn more, read How the ECB statement Affects the World’s Economy.
 In the next part, we’ll analyze FEZ’s performance with respect to the other ETFs.